rahulkr-iam/miniProject/README.md

-#The first Machine learning project
+#The first Machine learning project by rahul